behu-kea/ITA24-1-sem/webteknologi/04-git.md

 ## Handin on Fronter

-Hand in your portfolio on fronter [here](https://kea-fronter.itslearning.com/LearningToolElement/ViewLearningToolElement.aspx?LearningToolElementId=1278720)
+Hand in your portfolio on fronter [here](https://kea-fronter.itslearning.com/LearningToolElement/ViewLearningToolElement.aspx?LearningToolElementId=1278720).
+You need to handin the GitHub link for the portfolio repository

 Remember peer feedback!